 The new ArtLens App is a completely re-engineered version of the Cleveland Museum of Art’s award-winning collection application.
-Despite maintaining the same name, the new ArtLens is a comprehensive overhaul of the app that was completed in two phases, with the first launch in September 2016 and the latest launch in June 2017.
-Listening to user feedback, the CMA ensured that the new ArtLens has enhanced its usability.
+Despite maintaining the same name, the new ArtLens App is a comprehensive overhaul of the app that was completed in two phases, with the first launch in September 2016 and the latest launch in June 2017.
+Listening to user feedback, CMA ensured that the new ArtLens has enhanced its usability.
 ArtLens is now faster and more user friendly, and the app download time has been reduced to 30 seconds.
-Improved optimizations have reduced the size of the app making ArtLens comparable in size to popular social media apps like Snapchat.
+Improved optimizations have decreased the size of the app making ArtLens comparable in size to popular social media apps like Snapchat.

 The redesigned interface is clean and intuitive and the wayfinding map is more responsive, now using iBeacons throughout the museum and outside to improve accuracy and eliminate the need for paper maps.
 ArtLens now uses Bluetooth to connect to the museum’s iconic ArtLens Wall rather than RFIDs, making synchronization seamless.
 Improvements to the maps and new descriptions of each gallery make finding the information or artwork easier for visitors.
 ArtLens may be used on-site or from anywhere in the world.

 A collaborative creation, ArtLens combines the most current technology and innovative design with a wealth of interpretive content provided by the museum’s curatorial and interpretation teams.
 ArtLens includes a high-definition image and object information about every artwork on display in the museum and is updated in real time, ensuring that users have access to the most accurate information available.
 ArtLens enhances the visitor’s museum experience by providing the option to design individual tours, offering tools to better understand artwork through augmented reality, and guiding users with interactive real-time maps.

 What can I do with the ArtLens App?

 The landing page of the ArtLens App is separated into four main categories: